The most...

 Spaniels dog breeds

 Spaniels form a group of hunting dogs.
-In our list we're mentioning the Cocker and Springer.
+In our list, we're mentioning the Cocker and Springer.
 These breeds were born as hunting and retriever dogs, although now they make a great companion dog.
 Some caretakers noticed these breeds for their aesthetics but they forgot that these dogs are not lap dogs.
 This contributed to some behavioral issues.

 These dogs need a high level of stimulation, both mentally and physically.
 Without it, they become nervous and experience anxiety.
 As they are used to working alongside their companion, they may also experience separation anxiety and begin to have behavioral problems.
+Regular play sessions and mental exercises can help keep them calm and balanced.

 Top Dog Breeds With the Worst Separation Anxiety - Spaniels dog breeds